-Boer et al (1999) name as product innovation, a continuous and crossed process, which includes and integrates a number of different capabilities inside and except the corporate walls.
-These Capabilities represent the ability of the firm to combine efficiently a number of resources to engage in productive activity and attain a certain objective (Amit and Schoemaker, 1993).
-A firms' capabilities are important in providing and sustaining its competitive advantage, and in the implementation of the entire strategy, (Guan & Ma, 2003).
-Capabilities can also be incorporated within models (Capability Maturity Model, CMM), as they have already been in the areas of software engineering, human resource and quality management (Blanas, 2003).
+Boer et al (1999) describe product innovation as a continuous and crossed process, which includes and integrates a number of different capabilities inside and outside the firm.
+These capabilities represent the ability of the firm to combine efficiently a number of resources to engage in productive activity and attain a certain objective (Amit and Schoemaker, 1993).
+A firms' capabilities are important in providing and sustaining its competitive and innovative advantage (Penrose, 1959; Foss, 1997; Barney, 2001; Bender and Laestadius, 2005).